astropy/astropy/docs/coordinates/velocities.rst

 Other considerations necessary for radial velocity corrections at the cm/s level are outlined in `Wright & Eastmann (2014) <http://adsabs.harvard.edu/abs/2014PASP..126..838W>`_.
-Most important is that the barycentric correct is, strictly speaking, *multiplicative*, so that one should apply it as
+Most important is that the barycentric correction is, strictly speaking, *multiplicative*, so that one should apply it as

 .. math::